 Posted on Tuesday June 21st, 2011 by Rebecca McCormick

 Like many email marketers and bloggers, I really dislike the word "blast"!
 So much so, that when I heard it again recently, I felt compelled to put pen to paper, following in the footsteps of many others before me.
 Fellow email marketer Scott Cohen writes in his post "The Naughtiest Word in Email Marketing" about "its general evilness and lack of thought about the recipients" and goes even further by saying that the word should be banished as it “de-humanises your message and it devalues your customer”.

-Posted on Tuesday May 3rd, 2011 by Antony Malone
+Posted on Tuesday May 3rd, 2011 by Joel Jarman

 Borders created using CSS are unreliable in HTML emails, even when coded inline.
 Browsers and email clients all have different ways of displaying borders and they may or may not add extra pixels to the overall width of your template, leaving gaps in your design.
 They can also render inside your <td> or outside.
 Here’s our solution to the problem!

-Posted on Friday May 6th, 2011 by Amy King
+Posted on Friday May 6th, 2011 by Rebecca McCormick

 When I first heard that Alex Epstein (Unemployed Head of Communications) from last year’s The Apprentice, was to be a key note speaker at this year’s Business North West exhibition; the question that immediately sprung to mind, was why?
 Surely the Manchester business community deserves better than this?